Samoan language: Numbers

-The term mano was an utmost limit until the adoption of loan words like miliona (million) and piliona (billion).
-Otherwise, quantities beyond mano were referred to as manomano or ilu; that is, innumerable.
+The term mano was an utmost limit until the adoption of loan words like miliona ('million') and piliona ('billion').
+Otherwise, quantities beyond mano were referred to as manomano or ilu; that is, 'innumerable'.

 The prefix faʻa is also used to indicate the number of times.

-For example; faʻatolu – three times.
-Or faʻafia? – how many times?
+For example: faʻatolu 'three times'; faʻafia? 'how many times?'

-The prefix "lona" or "le" indicates sequential numbering, as in "lona lua" (second), lona tolu (third), "le fa" (fourth); "muamua" or "uluaʻi" denote "first".
-Familial sequence was denoted with terms such as ulumatua ("eldest"), uiʻi ("youngest"), and ogatotonu ("middle child"); first and last born were also deemed honorifically, pa le manava ("opening the womb") and pupuni le manava ("sealing the womb"), respectively.
+The prefix lona or le indicates sequential numbering, as in lona lua ('second'), lona tolu ('third'), le fa ('fourth'); muamua or uluaʻi denote 'first'.
+Familial sequence was denoted with terms such as ulumatua ('eldest'), uiʻi ('youngest'), and ogatotonu ('middle child'); first and last born were also deemed honorifically, pa le manava ('opening the womb') and pupuni le manava ('sealing the womb'), respectively.

 To denote the number of persons, the term toʻa is used.